 Teeth whitening is cosmetic and therefore generally only available privately.

-It is occasionally available on the NHS if you have a clinical need, for example to whiten a tooth that's gone black because the nerve has died.
+It's occasionally available on the NHS if you have a clinical need – for example, to whiten a tooth that's gone black because the nerve has died.

 Read more about teeth whitening.